open-feature/java-sdk-contrib/providers/multiprovider/README.md

 ### User Defined

-Rather than making assumptions about when to use a provider’s result and when not to (which may not hold across all providers) there is also a way for the user to define their own strategy that determines whether or not to use a result or fall through to the next one.
+Rather than making assumptions about when to use a provider’s result and when not to (which may not hold across all providers) there is also a way for the user to define their own strategy that determines whether to use a result or fall through to the next one.

 ## Installation